Anthony is a renowned Africa expert and author of many Lonely Planet guidebooks, including the guide to Botswana.

-Part of the Makgadikgadi complex, Nxai Pan National Park comprises several large pans.
-Unlike the salt-encrusted pans at Makgadikgadi, Nxai Pan is a waterless fossil pan covered in grass with acacia islands.
-The area comes to life after the summer rains in December, when big herds of migrating zebra and wildebeest, accompanied by other grazers, arrive to feast on the new grasses.
+Nxai Pan National Park is a compact place with a wonderful range of habitats and good (if seasonal) wildlife viewing.
+It forms part of the larger ecosystem that also takes in Makgadikgadi Pans National Park.
+Unlike Makgadikgadi’s salt-encrusted pans, Nxai Pan is a dry fossil pan covered in grass and dotted with acacia islands.
+It has a charm all its own.
+The area comes to life after the summer rains in December, when migrating zebra and wildebeest arrive to feast on the new grasses.

-At the right time, after good rains, this is the best place (after neighboring Makgadikgadi Pans National Park) to see one of southern Africa’s most amazing wildlife spectacles: the migration of thousands of zebra.
+After the first good rains, usually around November or December, this is the best place (after neighboring Makgadikgadi Pans National Park) to see one of southern Africa’s most amazing wildlife spectacles: the migration of tens of thousands of zebra, from December to March.
 Smaller herds of giraffe, impala, springbok, oryx and red hartebeest can also be seen.
-This is not a Big Five destination, but some elephants are around, and lions are always on the prowl.
+There are always some elephants around, and lions are resident, if not always spotted.

 Weather & Climate

-Nxai Pan’s desert locale is governed by a distinctive pair of seasons: Dry (April to October) and Wet (November to March).
-The sunny, warm days at the start of the drier months at first give way to cooler midyear conditions, before the heat builds up as a prelude to the first rains of November.
+Nxai Pan’s desert locale is governed by a distinct pair of seasons: the Dry (April to October) and the Wet (November to March).
+The sunny, warm days at the start of the drier months give way to cooler midyear conditions before the heat builds in the lead-up to the first rains of November.
 The Wet season typically doesn’t see day after day of rain.
 Instead, afternoon thunderstorms are the norm.

 You can explore Nxai Pan year-round.
-But don’t expect to see much wildlife in the Dry season (April to October), when animals venture elsewhere in search of water and to escape the ubiquitous dust.
-For rich animal-watching experiences, visit after the rains have arrived in November, when wildebeest, zebra and many other species come here to drink their fill.
+But don’t expect to see much wildlife in the Dry season (April to October), when animals venture elsewhere in search of water and to escape the constant dust.
+For the richest animal-watching experiences, visit after the rains have arrived, from December to March, when wildebeest, zebra and many other species come here to drink.
 You’ll also see plenty of greenery, including flowers.

 Anthony is a photographer and writer for travel magazines and Lonely Planet, including the guides to Kenya and Botswana & Namibia.